 “Patients are responsible for informing their physicians and other caregivers if they anticipate problems in following prescribed treatment.”

-— Excerpted from A Patient’s Bill of Rights
+— A Patient’s Bill of Rights

 Rise of the electronic health record